Designing With Pattern

 From the conventional to the unexpected, pattern inspires successful and truly personal decorative schemes.
 Have fun fusing patterns into your interior décor projects.
 Even though there are general rules for using patterns in your interior decor, the object is to do what makes you feel good about the look of your home.

 General Guidelines for using patterns in your interior décor projects:

 - Complex patterns that use several colors and diagonal, crisscrossing lines are busy for your eye.
 They can liven up a large area, but it may be overwhelming for a small room.

 - Vertical lines add height to a short room or add more height to a high ceiling.

 - Horizontal lines add space, width to an area.

-- The same grouping or pattern used throughout an area can draw together a wide open plan.
-It will create a flow and a sense of continuity.
+- The same grouping or pattern used throughout an area can draw together a wide-open plan.
+It will create a flow and sense of continuity.

 - Colors affect how we see patterns.
 High contrast patterns create an energetic feeling and colors close in value create a more subdued environment.

 - Texture affects color.
 Rough textures will absorb light while smooth textures will reflect light.